-Homemade baked beans can be enjoyed at breakfast, lunch or supper -throughout the year.
-This recipe for Quebec maple baked beans is truly that versatile.
-Also provided in this recipe are cooking guidelines so that these baked beans can easily be made in your slow-cooker or oven.
-Make a batch of these great-tasting baked beans today!
+Homemade maple baked beans can be enjoyed at breakfast, lunch or supper -throughout the year.
+This recipe is truly that versatile.
+I also include cooking guidelines so that they can easily be made in your slow cooker or Dutch oven.
+Make a batch today!

 I was raised in Montreal’s Italian neighborhood – tomatoes growing in small backyard gardens, Sunday lunches lasting an entire afternoon; those sorts of things were commonplace.

-But growing up in Montreal also meant that I had the privilege of being exposed to so many wonderful French Canadian food traditions, such as this recipe for Homemade Quebec Maple Baked Beans.
+Growing up in Montreal also meant that I had the privilege of being exposed to many wonderful French Canadian food traditions, such as this recipe for maple-baked beans.

 Any Quebecker will tell you that baked beans, also known as fèves au lard, are an integral part of any sugar-shacking experience in the spring.